-Fall: It’s that time of year when thousands of people head to Northern Michigan for color tours and autumn vacation fun.
+Fall in Michigan.
+It’s the time of year when thousands of people head to Northern Michigan for color tours and autumn vacation fun.
 But did you know that you can get all the joy of an “Up North” vacation while hanging out in Mid-Michigan?

-Try the Pioneer Wine Trail: A part of many trips “Up North” is a visit to a winery (or two or three…).
-You can get the wine tasting experience with award-winning wines in Southeast Michigan with the Pioneer Wine Trail.
+A part of many trips “Up North” is a visit to a winery (or two or three…).
+You can get the wine tasting experience with award-winning wineries in Southeast Michigan with the Pioneer Wine Trail.

 Pro Tip: Wineries are great places to do a little shopping.
 Check out the gift shops and get a jump-start on your holiday shopping lists.

-They feature Mackinac Island fudge, assorted sweets and chocolates, and ice cream, all made on premises.
-General manager Ryan Gaffney says you can’t go wrong no matter what you choose – but you really should try the chocolate covered pretzels!
+They feature Mackinac Island fudge, assorted sweets and chocolates, and ice cream, all made on-premises.
+General manager Ryan Gaffney says you can’t go wrong no matter what you choose – but you really should try the chocolate-covered pretzels!

 Pro tip: If you time it right, you’ll be able to see the staff making a fresh batch of fudge in the front window.
 Good luck walking past when the lovely smells are wafting out the doorway!

-Instead of the Tunnel of Trees…
+Instead of the Tunnel of Trees… visit the campus of Michigan State University in East Lansing.

-Visit the campus of Michigan State University: MSU’s campus was named one of the ten best U.S. college campuses to view fall foliage by AccuWeather.com, and was featured in the September/October issue of Midwest Living.
+MSU’s campus was named one of the ten best U.S. college campuses to view fall foliage by AccuWeather.com, and was featured in the September/October issue of Midwest Living.
 With 21,653 individual trees on its 2,100 acres, there is bountiful autumn color.

 Pro tip: Head to the Sacred Space.
-This area in the center of the old part of campus – near Beaumont Tower – features large oak trees with vibrant colors, and great old architecture.
+This area in the center of the old part of campus – near Beaumont Tower – features large oak trees with vibrant colors and great old architecture.

 If outdoor adventure is your thing, this Eaton County park is the place to be.
-The 78-acre park is open year round with picnic sites, three miles of nature trails, volleyball and basketball courts, a canoe and kayak launch (bring your own boats), 18 holes of disc golf, and more.
+The 78-acre park is open year-round with picnic sites, three miles of nature trails, volleyball and basketball courts, a canoe and kayak launch (bring your own boats), 18 holes of disc golf, and more.